10 Cat Owner Insights Into Buying a Water Fountain for Your Cat

 Along with the cats that prefer to play with the fountain rather than drink from it, someone notes that their feline friends just stare at it, while another says that three of their four cats love it, but one isn’t interested.
 As with many things regarding cats, many agreed that mileage might vary depending on your specific cat.

-9. Start With A Less Expensive One
+9. Start With a Less Expensive One

 While the majority of cat owners agree that plastic fountains are not suitable for extended use, one suggests buying a cheaper model fountain to see if any prospective fountain owner’s cats would even be interested in drinking from the fountain.

-10. Sounds Can Be An Issue
+10. Sounds Can Be an Issue

 Does your kitty freak out at strange sounds?
 One notes that their cats haven’t used the fountain at all because of its mechanical sound.
 Another says they had issues with a fountain that began to make loud noises in the middle of the night, so it’s best to make sure you and your pets are ok with the noise.
 To learn more about pet owners favorite water systems, check this out.